Jacky Eeckelaert

 Jacques "Jacky" Eeckelaert (born 11 January 1955) is a Belgian automotive engineer who has worked in many categories of motorsport.
 He currently works for Abt Sportsline as Technical Director in the DTM.

 Career

 A native of Antwerp, Eeckelaert studied mechanical engineering at the Catholic University of Leuven and then spent four years working in Ford's engine development department, before becoming head of the technical department of Champion's European wing.

 He also competed as a racing driver, competing for privateer teams in Formula Ford and Formula Three.
 In 1985 he left Champion to become Team Manager of the Keerbergs Transport Racing team, which competed in the German and French F3 series.
-He moved to the DAMS International Formula 3000 team in 1991 and then to the Danielson team, which ran Peugeot 905 sportscars, a year later.
+He moved to the DAMS International Formula 3000 team in 1991 and then to the Danielson team, which ran Peugeot 905 Spider sportscars, a year later.